The degrees of criminal sexual conduct include CSC 1st, 2nd, 3rd, and 4th degree.

 Motivations for being accused of a sex offender could be anything from relationship tensions to misunderstandings.
 It is not unusual for people to be falsely accused of criminal sexual conduct crimes in the middle of custody battles, divorce, and breakups.

-Regardless of the degrees of criminal sexual conduct you are accused of committing, the burden of proof always lies with the State.
+Regardless of the degrees of criminal sexual conduct in Michigan that you are accused of committing, the burden of proof always lies with the State.
 They must prove “beyond a reasonable doubt” that you have done something wrong.

 An excellent criminal defense attorney will focus on the inconsistencies and gaps in the victim’s story and use them to show the jury, and all of those involved, how those gaps and inconsistencies align with your version of the events.

-Trust Our Criminal Defense Lawyers at Blank Law, PC To Handle Your Criminal Sexual Conduct (CSC) Case
+Trust Our Criminal Defense Lawyers at Blank Law, PC to Handle Your Criminal Sexual Conduct Cases